Megan Davis is returning to Lighthouse for a special 3-week series!

 $50 for the full series / $25 for members (email us for your discount code).
 No drop ins!

-To register, purchase the Core Stability class card here.
+To register, purchase the Yoga for Back Pain class card here.

 About the instructor: